Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Moduli stacks and torus actions

 \subsection{Virtual smoothness for noncritical $\delta$}

 In this subsection we prove theorem (\ref{virsmooth}).
 By analogy with the proof of theorem \cite[Thm.
 1.5]{modADHM} we first need a vanishing result in the deformation theory of $\delta$-stable ADHM sheaves.
-According to \cite[Prop 4.5, 4.9]{modADHM} the deformation complex $\CC(\CE)$ of a locally free ADHM sheaf $\CE$ on $X$ is the following complex of $\CO_{X}$-modules \be \ee where
+According to \cite[Prop 4.5, 4.9]{modADHM} the deformation complex $\CC(\CE)$ of a locally free ADHM sheaf $\CE$ on $X$ is obtained from the complex $\CC(\CE,\CE)$ defined in Proposition (\ref{quivextA}), equation \eqref{eq:hypercohA} by removing the direct summand ${{Hom}}_X(E_\infty,E_\infty)$ from the first term and setting $\alpha_\infty=0$ in the expression of $d_1$.
+The resulting complex, $\CC_{\mathrm{def}}(\CE)$ will be referred to as the deformation complex of $\CE$.